Personal pension investing: lump sums vs monthly contributions

 This depends on several factors, like your saving habits, affordability, and employment status.
 If your circumstances allow it, you might decide to set up monthly payments and make additional one-off lump sum payments as and when you can afford to.
 Whatever method you choose, simply making sure that you’re paying into a pension for your future income needs is a great step.

-More on contributions limits
+More on contribution limits

 How to open an HL SIPP